Baked crispy crab bites with spicy aioli are rich in flavor, easy to make, and make a great appetizer or main meal!

 - 1 ½ tsp.
 Sriracha sauce

 - In a bowl, mix together the cream cheese, mozzarella cheese, Dijon mustard, 1/2 cup panko breadcrumbs, spinach, green onions, dill, and lemon juice.
-Fold in crabmeat and season with salt and pepper.
+Gently fold in crab meat.
+Season with salt and pepper, to taste.

-- Add the remaining ½ cup panko breadcrumbs into a shallow bowl.
+- Add the remaining 3/4 cup panko breadcrumbs into a shallow bowl or rimmed plate.

-- Scoop crab mixture by 2 tablespoon portions forming into a ball, about a size of a golf ball.
-Lightly roll each ball in the panko, covering all around.
-Transfer to a foil lined baking sheet.
-Top each crab bite with a slice of butter.
+- Scoop crab mixture by 2 heaping tablespoon portions forming into a ball, about a size of a golf ball.
+Lightly roll each ball in panko, covering all around.
+Transfer onto the prepared baking sheet, and top with a small slice of butter.
 You should get about 14 balls.

 - Broil for 3 minutes or until lightly golden.
 Check often so they don’t burn.
-Gently flip the crab balls and broil for additional 3 minutes or until lightly golden.
+Gently flip the crab balls and broil for additional 2-3 minutes or until lightly golden.
 (Mine took about 3 minutes on one side and 2 minutes on the other.
 Keep an eye on them as they burn easily).
-Serve immediately with spicy aioli or your favorite sauce.
+Serve immediately with spicy aioli.

-- Combine ingredients together in a small bowl.
+- Whisk together all of the ingredients in a small bowl.
 Cover and refrigerate until ready to serve.